 Our own collection evidences our long term commitment and passion to our core values of Equality, Diversity and Inclusion.

 Over the next two years the collection will be catalogued, digitised and interpreted.

-Key pieces from the collection linked to prioritised project themes will be digitised.
+We will digitise key pieces from the collection linked to prioritised project themes.
 From anti-racism to environmental awareness projects, all will be accessible via our archive catalogue on a newly designed website.
 Our records are of interest to different people for a huge and increasing number of reasons.